matuszeman/experiments-seneca/README.md

   (promise implementation catches possible exceptions within the code and returns rejected promise in this case)
 * Service class implements a method which accepts `options` object (plugin options) `mergeOptions(options)`
 * Service class can optionally implement `init()` method which can be used to initialize the service asynchronously (seneca plugin init.)
+* Error handling does not depend on Error instance type

+__Error handling__

+In case of error, Seneca creates Error object locally and sets Error properties sent from remote service to this local instance.
+Thus the application code should not depend on Error instance type neither error message but instead Error properties can be used to distinguish between different error types.

+__TODO__

+* Consider using Boom error package for application errors
+* ???

 # Implementation